Jamstah/jamstah.github.io/openshift/_posts/2021-07-19-openshift-anyuid-scc-and-storage.md

 OpenShift 4.6.36.
 The important thing to note is that the volume is always writable where the fsGroup has been defined within the range of groups for the namespace.

+The `scc-nonroot-no-context` job is an example of a pod designed for the `restricted` SCC only.

+The `scc-anyuid-no-context` job shows what happens when a pod designed for the `restricted` SCC is run using the `anyuid` SCC.

+The `scc-nonroot-fsgroupproject` and `scc-anyuid-fsgroupproject` jobs show how adding an `fsGroup` within the correct range can solve the problem under both SCCs.

 Here are my results:

 | Job | Job spec fsGroup | Pod Admitted | Effective SCC | Pod spec fsGroup | UID | GID | Groups | Volume UID | Volume GID | Volume perms | Writable | Written UID | Written GID | Written perms |